qcri-social/AIDR/Installation-Instructions.md

 The `aidr-analytics` module is meant to provide data for various analytics and visualization of categorized tweet data.

-Steps to deploy `aidr-analytics`:

 * Create a new database called `aidr_analysis`.
 Grant appropriate table and trigger permissions (similar to the instructions for setting up the `aidr_predict` database.
 Run the `db_update.sql` script in the `db_scripts` folder.

-* For first time build, set the property `hibernate.hbm2ddl.auto` to `create`.
+* For first time build, set the property `hibernate.hbm2ddl.auto` to `create` in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml).
 For subsequent deployments, change the value to `update`.

 **WARNING**: Setting "hibernate.hbm2ddl.auto" to `create` drops and creates the aidr_analysis database!

-* Create a new JDBC resource in server (e.g., Glassfish) to match the JNDI name `JNDI/aidr_analysis` used in `src/main/resource/META-INF/persistence.xml`.
+* Create a new JDBC resource in server (e.g., Glassfish) 'aidr_analysis` database.
 Attach it with `connection pool` set to that of the `aidr_analysis` database.
+* Specify the JDBC resource name at <jta-data-source> in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml)

 * Appropriately set the parameters in the [granularity.properties](../tree/master/aidr-analytics/src/main/resources/granularity.properties) file.
 Use the suffix `s`, `m`, `h` and `d` to indicate seconds, minutes, hours and days respectively.
 * Build using maven and deploy the WAR file.

 # 10. Trainer API (aidr-trainer-api)